 There are some occasions when motorcycle riders decide to pass another vehicle within the same lane they are riding, in some cases, the driver may not expect this type of maneuver and the reaction of the driver can result in an accident.
 Generally, the fault is on the driver of the motor vehicle.
 But this is only if the motorcycle rider was reckless in their actions.
 Also, when both parties are negligent, it can result in physical harm that is minor or severe.
 Accidents involving motorcycles in traffic accidents, the injuries can be so severe they are fatal and result in a wrongful death.

 In any motorcycle collision, if the rider is speeding or maneuvering the motorcycle in an erratic or reckless way, the motorcyclist may be at fault in an accident.
 If a motorcyclist is found to be negligent or partially at fault in a collision, this can reduce the amount of compensation that may be recovered and in some states the motorcycle rider would be unable to recover any compensation.

 When riding a motorcycle the rider needs to be defensive and always alert to the traffic around them.
 The rider needs to be prepared to react quickly, any time they are on the road with other vehicles.
 Collisions happen in a matter of seconds, being prepared to react may help avoid the accident, protecting you from being seriously harmed.
 When a left-turn collision occurs, the motorcyclist will be injured.
 How serious the injuries are may not only depend on how the accident occurs, but also the protective gear the rider is wearing.

-Proper Left Hand Turns
+What About Proper Left Hand Turns?